joshtynjala/actionscript-3.0-developers-guide/rich-media-content/working-with-cameras.md

 <div>

-The camera class contains several properties which allow you to monitor the Camera object’s current status.
-For example, the following code displays several of the camera’s properties using a Timer object and a text field instance on the display list:
+The camera class contains several properties which allow you to monitor the Camera object's current status.
+For example, the following code displays several of the camera's properties using a Timer object and a text field instance on the display list:

     var vid:Video;